owenjones2000/google-ads-sample-laravel/README.md

 ## Instructions

-1. Run `git clone https://github.com/googleads/google-ads-php.git` at the command prompt.
-1. You'll get a **google-ads-php** directory that contains this sample application.
-Navigate to it by running `cd google-ads-php/examples/LaravelSampleApp/`.
 1. Run `composer install` or `composer update` at the command prompt.
 This will install all dependencies needed for running this application.
     **WARNING**: Make sure you are in the directory of this sample application.